zio/zio/docs/datatypes/stream/zchannel.md

 - It can read some data `InElem` from the input port, and finally can terminate with a done value of type `InDone`.
 If the read operation fails, the channel will terminate with an error of type `InErr`.
 - It can write some data `OutElem` to the output port, and finally terminate the channel with a done value of type `OutDone`.
 If the write operation fails, the channel will terminate with an error of type `OutErr`.

+Channels compose in a variety of ways:

-We can pipe data from a channel that reads from the input port to a channel that writes to the output port, by using the `ZChannel#pipeTo` or `>>>` operator.
+- **Piping**— One channel can be piped to another channel, assuming the input type of the second is the same as the output type of the first.
+We can pipe data from a channel that reads from the input port to a channel that writes to the output port, by using the `pipeTo` or `>>>` operator.

+- **Sequencing**— The terminal value of one channel can be used to create another channel, and both the first channel and the function that makes the second channel can be composed into a channel.
+We use the `ZChannel#flatMap` to sequence the channels.

+- **Concating**— The output of one channel can be used to create other channels, which are all concatenated together.
+The first channel and the function that makes the other channels can be composed into a channel.
+We use `ZChannel#concat*` operators to do this.

 Finally, we can run a channel by using the `ZChannel#run*` operators.